|Research by PwP for PwP||

 Duration of group (sec).
 Default 60 sec.
 Statistics of the lean are written to the screen. every 1 minute.

 For the app to work your smartphone needs to have an accelerometer.
 The easiest way to check if this is the case is to try to run the app and see if it works: if there's no output, there's no accelerometer.

-The app has only been tested on Android smartphones.
+The app has only been tested on Android smartphones using a Chrome browser.

 For the app to work it is necessary to overcome two competing problems:

 Smartphones go into sleep mode if they are not being used.
-This can occurs after as little as 15 seconds.
+This can occur after as little as 15 seconds.
 If this happens, the app does not work.
 There are two options available: